 You can buy juice or make your own with a juicer.
 Green vegetable juices contain chlorophyll which is exceptionally good at supporting the detoxification process but virtually all vegetable and fruit juices are ideal.
 The main criterion is that your drink organic juice which has not been overly processed and doesn’t contain any added sugars, colorants, etc.

-Good brands include Naked, Perricone, Bolthouse Farms, Odwalla, Noble and Evolution.
+Good brands include Naked, Perricone, Bolthouse Farms, Odwalla, and Evolution.
 Most conventional grocery chain stores and natural product stores like Whole Foods carry these brands.
 You can also purchase unfiltered apple juice in most grocery stores (looks cloudy with bits of sediment floating around) but be sure that the apples used are organic.

 Some companies offer pre-packaged detox juice products such as BluePrint Cleanse.
 BluePrint offers three types of cleansing programs and for $75.00 plus shipping, you can get the bottles delivered to your door.
 Their maintenance programs cost $85.00 plus shipping.
 With organic, fresh juices widely available, this seems like an expensive route to take.